 First announced at last month’s Young Guns Casino Night, the 2020 Young Guns Foundation Project is to construct the We Creation Innovation Center for St. Philip’s School and Community Center.
 The facility will help St. Philip’s students, Forest District residents, and community organizations solve their most complex challenges through collaboration, project-based learning, and human-centric design.
 Project Managers Patrick Henning and Tara Harandi have been assembling their project team and working on logistics so that construction can begin in earnest once shelter-in-place orders have lifted.
 Stay tuned for information about future volunteer days later this year.

 We are also currently seeking an architect from among our Young Guns membership to join our project team.
-Please contact Kennedy Bower with your interest.

 Martin Luther King Jr. Boulevard Retail Space